-Response bias and placebo effects.
+We next turn to a distinct hypothesis regarding the origins of demand characteristics: that they are placebo effects.

+Placebo effects.

 Over the past half century, demand characteristics have generally been conceptually divorced from placebo effects (e.g., Orne, 1969).
 Indeed, in the classic book describing artifacts in behavioral research (Rosnow & Rosenthal, 1997), placebo effects are acknowledged as a historical precursor to research on methodological artifacts but not discussed in the context of demand characteristics.
 This conceptual separation, however, has recently been challenged by Coles, Gaertner, et al. (2022) and Corneille and Lush (2022), who argued that demand characteristics not only have the potential to lead to response biases, but also placebo effects (Figure 1).
-Consistent with this reasoning,